 Section 8: No person may hold two positions on the Executive Board at the same time.
 However, in the event a position opens during the season, the Executive Board may designate a sitting Board member, other than the President, to fulfill the duties of the vacated position on an interim basis.
 Should such an occasion take place, the person occupying two positions shall still only have one vote in all board matters, and the Board shall continue to seek a non-sitting Company member to fill one or the other of the positions held by the one person.

 Section 1: There shall be three types of officially recognized meetings:

-- Annual Company meetings – scheduled by the executive board to be held at the conclusion of each Company season at a time and place convenient to Company members.
-At this meeting the next biennium’s officers shall be elected (as specified in Article IV) and all general Company business shall be discussed.
+- Annual Company meetings – scheduled by the Executive Board to be held at the conclusion of each Company season upon three weeks’ notice to take place at a time and place convenient to Company members.
+At this meeting the next biennium’s officers shall be elected (as specified in Article V) and all general Company business shall be discussed.

-- Special Company meetings – scheduled by the president and held at a time and place convenient to Company members.
-Such meetings shall be devoted only to urgent business—including but not limited to discussion of important Company developments and election of officers to fill vacancies on the executive board—and shall be held only when it is not practical to defer such business until the annual Company meeting or until the next meeting of the executive board.
+- Special Company meetings – scheduled by the President upon two weeks’ notice to take place at a time and place convenient to Company members.
+However, if the meeting is being called, in whole or in part, to vote on removal of the President, the vote may be scheduled by the Vice President or Treasurer.
+Such meetings shall be devoted only to urgent business—including but not limited to discussion of important Company developments and election of officers to fill vacancies on the Executive Board—and shall be held only when it is not practical to defer such business until the annual Company meeting or until the next meeting of the Executive Board.

 Article VII: Dissolution